zhu-yj/FoDeGlider/README.md

 ## Dataset

-The repository contains both raw motion-capture CSV files and processed data files used by the identification pipeline.
+The `data/` directory contains the raw motion-capture CSV files and the processed datasets used in the identification pipeline.

 ## Model Identification